 The needs and social dynamics in the two countries are very different.
 In BC there are more bears but the habitat threats are many and ongoing, with roads being the biggest concern.
 In Washington, the habitat is secure and dedicated to grizzly recovery, but there are very few bears.
 The reason North Cascades grizzlies haven’t recovered, despite an abundance of excellent habitat in the ecoregion: there aren’t enough grizzlies near the US border to reclaim their home in Washington.

-Recent polls and comments on early stages of the federal agency’s recovery process indicate the majority of people in Washington support and are excited about grizzly bear recovery.
+Polls and comments on early stages of the federal agency’s recovery process indicate the majority of people in Washington support and are excited about grizzly bear recovery.
 However, progress is challenged by people’s misunderstanding of bears and uncertainty about the government’s process.
 But Joe Scott is undeterred.

 “We need to reestablish grizzly bear reproduction in Washington’s North Cascades – the southern extent of current grizzly range.
 If we can start to build bear numbers in the south while connecting habitats and bear populations from the north, we’ve succeeded” said Scott.
 “That opportunity is upon us and we need to act now to secure both the future of the bears and of Washington’s wildest place.”